 We know that this time of your life can be equally stressful as it is special.
 That’s why we provide great quality, affordable insurance for pregnant travellers - so you can have the peace of mind knowing that you and your baby are protected.

-Our TravelCare policy covers you for costs or losses relating to your pregnancy up to and including the 20th week, so long as your pregnancy was without complication before your start date of insurance.
-TravelCare cover for pregnancy is limited to medical complications only.
+Our International Comprehensive policy covers you for costs or losses relating to your pregnancy up to and including the 24th week (the first 23 weeks and 6 days), so long as your pregnancy was without complication before your start date of insurance.

 We cover single and multiple pregnancies (for example twins or triplets), as well as those that were conceived through fertility treatment.

-A quick holiday while in your first 20 weeks of pregnancy can be a great way to relax and unwind.
-We can cover you for travel within your first trimester, but there are certain things to remember.
+A quick holiday earlier in your pregnancy can be a great way to relax and unwind.
+We can cover you for travel, but there are certain things to remember.

 When planning your babymoon, think seriously about your comfort and ensure your destination and accommodation won’t place you under unnecessary stress.
 Flying while pregnant can be uncomfortable, so opt for countries that are a short distance from New Zealand.